Contents:

 As entry-level jobs are intended for individuals who don’t have a degree or extensive experience, many applicants will have limited interview experience.
 Interviewers understand this and don’t expect perfection.
 They simply want to see that you have prepared as well as possible.

 To get ready for your first interview, read our advice on STEM interviews and practise with carers, friends, and teachers.
-Additionally, applying to multiple interviews can help you gain confidence and improve your interview skills, all while improving your chances of landing your first job!
+Additionally, doing multiple interviews can help you gain confidence and improve your interview skills, all while improving your chances of landing your first job!

 Top tips for your first interview